-21.1 Mining Capital and Operating Costs
+21.1 Mining capital and operating costs

-21.1.1 Operating Costs
+21.1.1 Operating costs

-An indicative operating cost model has been used to estimate total and unit mining cost for La Verde Project.
-Calculated operating costs at La Verde pits are mostly driven by the haulage cost.
-During the first half of the mine life haulage profiles are more productive and, accordingly, haulage is comparatively cheaper.
+An indicative operating cost model has been used to estimate total and unit mining cost for the La Verde Project.
+Mining costs at La Verde are mostly driven by the haulage cost.
+During the first half of the mine life haulage distances are shorter and, accordingly, haulage is comparatively cheaper.
 From years 11 to 19 haulage cost markedly increases due to the deeper source of ex-pit rock.
-Table 21.1 gives indicative estimates of the unit mining cost per year.
+Table 21.1 provides indicative estimates of the unit mining cost per year.